Igigog/anomaly-modding-book/src/tutorials/getting-started/installing-mo2.md

 ![Creating a new instance centered](mo2-images/11.png)

-In case you get this popup instead of the one above, you need to expand the filetree and have only option selected, after that you rightclick it and press "set as stalker directory"
+In case you get this popup instead of the one above, you need to expand the file tree and have only option selected, after that you rightclick it and press "set as stalker directory"

 ![Creating a new instance centered](mo2-images/12.png)